 And remember, too, that it’s within your power to minimize your risk: you can hire a bartender to control who drinks what, encourage the use of designated drivers (or taxis and rideshares), serve food, and stop serving alcohol an hour or so before everyone leaves.

 Fires are already one of the most common homeowners insurance claims.
-Now the National Fire Protection Association (NFPA), the holidays are a busy time for fires.
+Now the National Fire Protection Association tells us the holidays are particularly busy for firefighters.
 For example, while candles account for just three percent of house fires per year, the four biggest days for candle-related fires are New Year’s Day, Christmas Day, New Year’s Eve, and Christmas Eve.

 Other top holiday fire triggers ?
 Christmas trees, lighting equipment, cooking, and decorations.

 Obviously, nobody wants their home to burn down.
 And really nobody wants it to happen over the holidays.
 So while your homeowner’s insurance policy almost certainly offers coverage for fire-related damage, be extra-alert as you deck the halls to make sure you and your loved ones are safe this holiday season.